WSLegion/WH2-Skaven-Mod/README.md

     * +150% AP-Melee Damage
     * Enable Unbreakable for Clanrats units
     * Recruitment Duration -1 for Clanrats units (This one is mainly for Global recruitment, please correct me if it does not apply to global recruitment)
-    * Grant "Rat Swarm" Ability to all Clanrats units
+    * Enable "Rat Swarm" Ability to all Clanrats units
     * "Rat Swarm" allow you to summon a unit of Clanrats, has one charge per battle.
 (Vermintide that does not cost WOM, keep in mind summoned units DO NOT benefit from lord skills and traits!)
+    * Enable "Always More Beside" for Clanrats units
+    * "Always More Beside", recover 720 Health of this unit in 10s, can revive entities.
+(The idea is to call in reinforcement during a battle, but the game always heal damaged entities first before reviving dead ones.
+450s CD, unlimited charge)

 # Ikit Claw
+New Contact Effect: "ZZZZZAP" (Stops affected unit from moving for 2 seconds)
 ## Stage 1(level 10)
   * Warpfire Thrower:
     * +10% Range